-Search to establish the content for your report or select the books you want to include in the table view.
-The Readerware report writer uses either the current search results or the selected books as input.
+Search to establish the content for your report.
+The Readerware report writer uses the current search results as input.
 So you could search for all titles to produce a full report, search by a given author or category etc.

-Open the Readerware Report Writer Window by selecting the File->Report Writer menu item.
+Open the Readerware Report Writer Window by selecting the File->Report Writer menu item